Philadelphia Asian American Film Festival (PAAFF)

 PAAFF is dedicated to supporting and highlighting the experiences of Asian and Pacific Islander diaspora through creative community-focused programs.
 In addition to their film programs, this volunteer-run organization also presents supporting programming such as live performances, chef demonstrations, panels and lectures, and educational workshops during the festival and throughout the year.

-No matter how niche the project is, I have learned that there’s always a lingo you have to understand before communicating to any audience, but what if you had to do it in a different language?
-2,300 different Asian languages to be exact.
-Without a doubt, the Asian diaspora is vast and I asked myself, “how do I get a multilingual community to be excited about a film festival that they might not understand or even care about?”
-By being inclusive.
+No matter how niche the project, I’ve learned that every audience has its own language—both literally and figuratively.
+But what happens when you need to communicate across 2,300 different Asian languages?
+The Asian diaspora is vast, and I asked myself, how do we get a multilingual community excited about a film festival they might not understand or even feel connected to?
+The answer: by being truly inclusive.

-By establishing a voice behind the brand and implementing strategies driven by representation and inclusivity, we grew a small community of cinephiles and volunteers into the third-largest film festival of its kind in the US.
+By establishing a brand voice rooted in representation and inclusivity, we didn’t just grow an audience—we built a movement.
+What started as a small community of cinephiles and volunteers evolved into the third-largest Asian film festival in the U.S. That’s the power of storytelling done right.

 Previous